ntn9995/pytagged/README.md

         prod_code()
 ```

-While this fine for most cases (), it's a wasted instruction for every iteration of the
+While this fine for most cases, it's a wasted instruction/call every iteration of the loop,
-and we all know how expensive function calls are in Python.
-What PyTagged helps you with is to turn the above code to.
+and this can get expensive fast.
+What PyTagged helps you with is to turn the above code to:

 ```python
 def production_code():